awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

 # Bounce and Complaint Rates<a name="channels-email-deliverability-dashboard-bounce-complaint"></a>

-On the **Bounce and complaint rates** page, you can find important metrics related to the bounce and complaint rates for your entire Amazon Pinpoint account\.
+On the **Bounce and complaint rates** page, you can find important metrics related to the bounce and complaint rates for your combined Amazon Pinpoint and Amazon Simple Email Service \(Amazon SES\) account\.

 A *bounce* occurs when an email that you send can't be delivered because of a permanent issue\.
 For example, a bounce might occur if the recipient's address doesn't exist, or if the recipient's email providers is blocking email from your domain or IP address\.
 Email providers consider a high bounce rate to be a negative sign, because it indicates that you're sending email to people who haven't explicitly opted to receive messages from you\.
 A high bounce rate could have a negative impact on the delivery of your emails\.